 - Washington Employment Security Department - $2,500,000

-At the end of Phase 1, a subset of these awardees may be competitively awarded up to $19,750,000 each to fully implement their projects in Phase 2.
-Phase 2 will span 42 months, including 30 months for project implementation and 12 months for close-out and final assessment activities.
+At the end of the Phase 1 period of performance in September 2020, a subset of these awardees may be competitively awarded up to $19,750,000 each to fully implement their projects in Phase 2.
+Phase 2 will span 48 months, including 36 months for project implementation and 12 months for close-out and final assessment activities.
 If funds are available in future years, DOL may award additional Phase 2 cooperative agreements to Phase 1 awardees not initially selected for Phase 2.